Skip to content

 Overview

-M.S.
+I am an M.S.
 Scientific Computing student at NYU specializing in High-Performance Computing (HPC), GPU Architecture, and Financial Modeling.
-Background in Astrophysics and Financial Economics.
-Experienced in architecting low-latency ML pipelines and parallelized simulation engines using Rust, CUDA, and C++.
+My background in Astrophysics and Financial Economics, and I have prior experience in architecting low-latency ML pipelines and parallelized simulation engines using Rust, CUDA, and C++.

 Table of Contents